kart699/trigger-mesdp/README.md

 ## mesdp trigger plugin functions
-Details of the function that can be used with the ClickSend trigger is given in this section.
+Details of the function that can be used with the mesdp trigger is given in this section.

 ### create_ticket
 This function allows for creating a ticket against an observerd event using the defined (custom/default template)  .